aiolah/aiolah/README.md

-- 👋 Hi, I’m @aiolah, I am 23 years old.
+- 👋🏽 Hi, I’m @aiolah, I am 23 years old.
 - 👀 I’m interested in computer science, projects and music.
 - 📚 I have a 2 years technical degree in multimedia and internet, web technologies.
-- 🌱 I’m currently doing a service mission.
-I serve in charity organisations such as the food bank, the Red-Cross and the Catholic relief service.
+- 🌱 I’m currently studying web and mobile development at university in Castres.

 <!---
 aiolah/aiolah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.